 Fisgard Lighthouse stands tall as the oldest lighthouse west of the island.
 It was built way back in 1860 to help with the sea’s navigation.

-From there, you can find your way to Hartley Park which is about 25-minute drive from downtown Victoria.
+From there, you can find your way to Hartley Park which is about a 25-minute drive from downtown Victoria.
 A man is known as Hartley once lived in this 56.5 acre home.
 It was built by the then British Columbia Governor, Jasen Dunsmore in 1906.
 Its design was somehow similar to that of the Scottish Baronial buildings.
 You’ll also get the chance to walk in the gardens and farmlands that once belonged to the big rich man.

 3. The Naturals.

-I mentioned earlier that Victoria BC has a little bit of English culture as far as the architecture is concerned.
+I mentioned earlier that Victoria BC has a little bit of English culture as far as architecture is concerned.
 This city of Victoria as seen was even named after the Queen of England.
 But did you also know that the area is also endowed with ancient plant life?
-If you’d like to experience this then I’d recommend you take a day trip to Cathedral Grove.
+If you’d like to experience this then I’d recommend you take a day trip from victoria bc to Cathedral Grove.
 It’s only about a 2.5-hour drive from Victoria city center.

 As you walk around, you will get to feels nature’s touch especially because of the Douglas fir ecosystem that keeps everything balanced.
 Here you will find ancient trees that are still living well over the 800-year mark, with some having a diameter of 9 meters!
 You can also decide to go into the very old Cathedral Grove and feel just how ancient worship and praise must have been like.

 Another day trip destination you might be interested in is Witty’s Lagoon.
-It’s only about 30-minute drive from downtown Victoria.
-You can choose to slowly walk on the boardwalks and trails as you take in all of nature’s splendour.
+It’s only about a 30-minute drive from downtown Victoria.
+You can choose to slowly walk on the boardwalks and trails as you take in all of nature’s splendor.
 This trail will take you through Douglas fir forest and finally onto the large sandy beach.
 This whole journey should take you no less than two hours as you cover the 5 km trail.
 Look up and you might see some of the 160+ species of birds that have made Witty’s lagoon their home.
 Look down into the ocean waters and you’ll see some seals having a good time.

 4. Beach lovers.

 These destinations are for those who would rather spend their day trips feeling the soft sand between their toes or taking refreshing dives in cool waters during summer seasons.
-You have so many beaches to choose from should you decide to go for a day trip from Victoria BC.
+You have so many beaches to choose from should you decide to go for day trips from Victoria BC.
 It’s important for you to also note that lakes here are warmer than oceans.

 You only need about 20 minutes when driving from downtown Victoria to reach Thetis Lake.
 Surrounded by green forest life, it is one fine clear blue lake.
 For many locals and tourists, this is one of the best cooling spots in the summer.
 Far from the main beach is a quiet lakeside you can go to just in case you need to spend some quality time alone.
 For the adrenaline-driven, you can try out cliff jumping.